-in Yemen to Israel, said Eli Cohen of the JA.
-"The connections we've made there and the support we give them will enable us to bring them here "We are trying to afford them the their natural home," he said.
-"We have been getting reports that al-Qaeda is leave.
-Jews no longer have anything in And what of Marhabi?
-For now he is using his Yemenite citizenship to visit the country every six months and assist headquarters in Aden.
-This is not to mention the large number of militants who have begun to gather in Yemen from all over the world, including America, Europe, Africa, and of course, Saudi Arabia and Egypt, amongst other countries.
-All of this means that Yemen represents a genuine battlefield against Al Qaeda, and may even replace Afghanistan [in this regard] which is what the Americans currently believe.
-Saudi Arabian security officials have been warning that Al Qaeda is gathering in Yemen, and that Yemen represents the coming threat for a long time, however nobody paid attention to this at the time.
-However today this threat is real, and is something that can be seen clearly in Yemen, even to those who take little interest in news of Al Qaeda.
-Yemen's problem can be seen in the complexity and inter-relation of its internal issues, which of course is something that Al Qaeda desires as it allows the organization to operate delivered to Al Qaeda in Afghanistan, meaning that Yemen represents Al Qaeda's safe haven today.
+"I fear for my family and friends.
+We in danger."
+Danny Adino Ababa contributed to the story delivered to Al Qaeda in Afghanistan, meaning that Yemen represents Al Qaeda's safe haven today.
 Al Qaeda is benefiting from a number of crises in Yemen; such as the Huthi crisis, the southern Yemeni crisis, as well as the political and religious conflicts, and Yemen's tribal reality, not to mention the existence of geographic regions outside the government's control.
 Therefore, any foreign intervention to confront Al Qaeda would only serve to further complicate and inflame the situation, however intervention could be justified by the fact that the Yemeni authorities are in dire need of training and equipment, especially to its [intelligence] agencies, which represents the best weapon in counter-terrorist operations.
 However Al Qaeda would benefit from this intervention by inciting the [Yemeni] tribes and religious figures.
 Ignoring Yemen would also be a disaster for everybody, and we can recall that the African youth who almost blew up an American airliner last year Therefore, the grand battle in confronting Al Qaeda in Yemen would be in convincing Sana of the necessity of putting forward real solutions to block Al Qaeda's path, for the threat is not just in what Al Qaeda is doing, but also from the extent of their infiltration and the level of their deployment.
 Tariq Alhomayed is the Editor-in-Chief of Asharq Al-Awsat, the youngest person to be appointed that position.
-YEMEN TIMES Publisher & Editor-in-Chief Head of News Dept. Offices Policies: www.yementimes.com First Political bi-weekly English Newspaper in Yemen.
-Founded in 1990 by Prof. Abdulaziz Al-Saqqaf Tel: +967 (1) 268-2661 Fax: +967 (1) 268-276 Nadia Abdulaziz Al-Sakkaf CEO Khair Aldin Al Nsour Mohamed bin Sallam Senior Reporter Ismail Al-Ghabri Head of Design Dept. Ramzy Alawi Al-Saqqaf Aden Bureau: Ridhwan Alawi Ahmed Tel: +967 (2) 347-057, 346596 Fax: +967 (2) 347056 Email: ytaden@y.net.ye Taiz Bureau: Imad Ahmed Al-Saqqaf Tel: +967 (4) 217-156, Telefax: +967 (4) 217157 P.O.Box: 5086, Taiz Email: yttaiz@y.net.ye All opinion articles that have not been written by Yemen Times staff on the Opinion, Op-Ed and Youth pages do not necessarily represent the newspaper's opinion and hence YT could not be held accountable for their consequences.
+YEMEN TIMES Publisher & Editor-in-Chief Nadia Abdulaziz Al-Sakkaf Head of News Dept. Mohamed bin Sallam Offices Policies: www.yementimes.com First Political bi-weekly English Newspaper in Yemen.
+Founded in 1990 by Prof. Abdulaziz Al-Saqqaf Tel: +967 (1) 268-661 Fax: +967 (1) 268-276 CEO Khair Aldin Al Nsour Senior Reporter Ismail Al-Ghabri Head of Design Dept. Ramzy Alawi Al-Saqqaf Aden Bureau: Ridhwan Alawi Ahmed Tel: +967 (2) 347-057, 346596 Fax: +967 (2) 347056 Email: ytaden@y.net.ye idhwan Alawi Ahmed Imad Ahmed Al-Saqqaf el: +967 (2) 347-057, 346596 Tel: +967 (4) 217-156, ax: +967 (2) 347056 Telefax: +967 (4) 217157 All opinion articles that have not been written by Yemen Times staff on the Opinion, Op-Ed and Youth pages do not necessarily represent the newspaper's opinion and hence YT could not be held accountable for their consequences.
 Letters to the Editor must include your name, mailing address, or email address.
 The editor reserves the right to edit all submissions for P.O.
-Box 2579, Sana'a, Yemen Letters: yteditor@gmail.com ADVERTISEMENTS: Tel: +967 (1) 510306 Email: advgeme@gabao.com Features Editor Alice Hackman Editorial Staff Ali Saeed Khaled Al-Hilaly Mahmoud Assamiee Al-Yameni Sadeq Al-Wesabi Subscriptions For supscription rates and related in Al-Saqqaf, Subscription and Distibut mobile: 711998995 nformation please contact Majdi tion Manager, on 268661/2 ext 204 or clarity, style, and length.
+Box 2579, Sana'a, Yemen Letters: yteditor@gmail.com ADVERTISEMENTS: Tel: +967 (1) 510306 Email: adsvemen@vahoo.com Features Editor Alice Hackman Editorial Staff Ali Saeed Khaled Al-Hilaly Mahmoud Assamiee Kadeq Al-Wesabi Subscriptions For supscription rates and related information please contact Majdi Al-Saqqaf, Subscription and Distibution Manager, on 268661/2 ext 204 or mobile: 711998995 clarity, style, and length.
 Submissions will not be returned to the writer under any circumstance.
 For information on advertising, contact the advertising department at any of the Yemen Times' offices